flutter/plugins/packages/path_provider/path_provider_windows/README.md

 The Windows implementation of [`path_provider`][1].

-*This is not an official package, and is not ready for use!*

 **Please set your constraint to `path_provider_windows: '>=0.0.y+x <2.0.0'`**

 ## Backward compatible 1.0.0 version is coming

 The plugin has reached a stable API, we guarantee that version `1.0.0` will be backward compatible with `0.0.y+z`.
 Please use `path_provider_windows: '>=0.0.y+x <2.0.0'` as your dependency constraint to allow a smoother ecosystem migration.
 For more details see: https://github.com/flutter/flutter/wiki/Package-migration-to-1.0.0